Leiafan/Qt/README.md

 What is this?
 -------------
-An OOP with usage of C++ and Qt for database and connection management.
+An OOP with the usage of C++ and Qt for database and connection management.

 Installation
 -----------